 Alexander Khan did not have the easiest start to life.
 Born to a white mother and an Asian father in the racially divided years of the 1970s, his world collapsed when he was snatched from his mother following the breakdown of his parents' marriage.

 When his father died suddenly, Alexander's step family in Lancashire stepped in and raised him.
 But they showed him no love, nor kindness of any sort.
 At the age of 13 he is sent to Pakistan for a ‘holiday’ - one that was planned to last a lifetime.
 He was abducted by an uncle and sent to Haqqania, a fundamentalist madrassa (Islamic school) on the Pakistan/Afghanistan border now notorious for training some of the Taliban's top scholars and fighters.

 Alexander spoke no Arabic and had little knowledge of the Qur’an.
-He was beaten regularly for such 'crimes' by his teachers and mocked by other students.
-But with the help of a brave fellow pupil Alexander escaped, making his way across the Pakistani desert and reaching the village his relatives lived in.
-He was just 14 years old.
+He was beaten and tortured regularly for such 'crimes' by his teachers and mocked by other students.
+Having just turned 14, Alexander had to find a way to escape and try to make it back to his fathers village.
+Even there he was not safe.

-'Orphan of Islam' is Alexander's first Book, he is currently writing his second.
-Alexander also works with two charities raising awareness on 'Parental Child Abduction' and 'Honour Based Abuse'
+Alexander Khan works with two charities helping to raising awareness on 'Parental Child Abduction' and 'Honour Based Abuse.'